On being a prat in tech and social spaces (Yes, this might be about you 😘)

 #KISS

-The last decade has seen a rapid shift toward #mainstreaming, where the boundaries between #open and #closed have been intentionally blurred, is also mirrored in our alt paths.
-This #geekproblem confusion serves the interests of the #dotcons and the #deathcult, not the people.
-The language of the #hashtagstory sharpens this divide and give people the tools to see the reality of the paths they’re walking and engaging with.
+The last decades has seen a rapid shift toward #deathcult #mainstreaming, where the boundaries between #open and #closed have intentionally blurred, this is also mirrored in our alt cultures.
+The “common sense” #geekproblem confusion serves the interests of the #dotcons and the #deathcult, not the people.
+The language of the #hashtagstory can be used to sharpens this divide and give people the tools to see, thus act on, the reality of the paths they’re walking and engaging with.

 The #openweb, is built on the principles of the #4opens: open source, open data, open standards, and open processes.
 It centres human-to-human connections, growing at best community, collaboration, and collective empowerment.
 By prioritizes social trust, transparency, and grassroots governance.
 And thrives in messy, organic, and decentralized environments.